tranhelen/tranhelen/_posts/2016-12-05-carvingalife.md

 ## Living with values

-I took a look at what I did on a daily basis as well as my long-term goals and made course corrections where necessary.
-I'm no longer doing things which don't align with my values and I feel empowered when I say no instead of guilty.
+I took a look at my daily actions as well as my long-term goals and made course corrections.
+No longer am I doing things which don't align with my values and I feel empowered when I say no instead of guilty.
 It simply gives me more time to focus on what I care about.

-Living this way has gifted me with a sense of peace and I no longer feel the need to chase whatever it is that other people are chasing.
-It seems like a silly exercise, but a few hours for a few years of clarity is a fair trade.
+Living this way has gifted me with a sense of peace.
+I no longer feel the need to chase whatever it is that others are chasing.
+It seems like a silly exercise, but a few hours of feeling silly for a few years of clarity is a fair trade.

 <hr class="small">